Wilms Tumor and Other Childhood Kidney Tumors Library

-- Beckwith-Wiedemann syndrome (abnormally large growth of one side of the body or a body part, large tongue, umbilical hernia at birth, and abnormal genitourinary system).
+- Beckwith-Wiedemann syndrome (abnormally large growth of one or more body parts, large tongue, umbilical hernia at birth, and abnormal genitourinary system).

 - A family history of Wilms tumor.

-- Aniridia (the iris, the colored part of the eye, is missing).
+- Aniridia (part or all of the iris, the colored part of the eye, is missing).

-- Isolated hemihyperplasia (abnormally large growth of one side of the body or a body part).
+- Isolated hemihyperplasia (abnormally large growth of one or more body parts).

 - Urinary tract problems such as cryptorchidism or hypospadias.

 - The child's mother being exposed to pesticides while she was pregnant.

 Tests are used to screen for Wilms tumor.

 Screening tests are done in children with an increased risk of Wilms tumor.
 These tests may help find cancer early and decrease the chance of dying from cancer.